How to deal with hip replacement and travel

 Eventually, I gave up my gym membership and walking shoes, opting for deep water aerobics.
 It was in my water aerobics class that I met Lucy Talbot.
 Fit and fabulous, Lucy had two hip replacements at the age of fifty.
 She suggested that I return to the Orthopedic surgeon for a follow-up visit.

 My husband is the first to point out that I am a rule follower.
-I took a surgeon’s dismissive remark about my hip pain as authoritative.
-I had heard rumors that artificial hips only last ten years and didn’t want to have multiple revisions.
+I took an orthopedic surgeon’s dismissive remark about my hip pain as authoritative.
+Rumors that artificial hips only last ten years clouded my judgement.
+No one wants to have multiple hip replacement revisions.

-I have had multiple staph infections in my life and didn’t like the idea of having to take antibiotics the rest of my life before dental cleanings to stave off infections settling in my artificial hip.
+I have had multiple staph infections in my life.
+I didn’t like the idea of having to take antibiotics the rest of my life before dental cleanings to stave off infections settling in my artificial hip.
+UPDATE Since this article was written, protocol has changed regarding antibiotics and dental visits.
+Check with your doctor on this topic.

 I’m a writer, specializing in equestrian travel.
-Would I set off the metal detectors at security every time I went through clearance?
-Would I be able to horseback ride again?
+Would I set off the metal detectors at security every time I went through clearance with my artificial hips?
+Would I be able to horseback ride again after my hip replacements?
+Spoiler alert I was back on a horse 3 months post hip replacement surgery.

 As I watched my weight move up the scale and my interest in walking wane, I continued my dance with denial.
 Finally, at my husband’s insistence, I returned to my primary care physician and made an appointment with the Orthopedic surgeon.